 The growing skepticism being experienced by Swedes with the leading media platforms is compounded by the “targeted ads fatigue factor”, said Internetstiftelsen’s Jonasson.
 Consumers are becoming less tolerant of targeted advertising online.
 This has become a major source of annoyance that builds hostility and suspicion towards media platform operators, he added.

 “A consumer running a simple Google search in the morning can result in recurring advertising for a specific product for the rest of the day on Facebook.
 Consumers are growing tired of targeted advertising online.

 “The strength of Google and Facebook is being able to deliver that personalised touch.
 Consumers don’t always appreciate how this is done.
-The working models of social media platforms will likely become more data-driven, not less, in the future,” Jonasson said.
+The working models of social media platforms will likely become more data-driven, not less, in the future,” said Jonasson.

 Måns Jonasson, Internetstiftelsen

-Although the Internetstiftelsen survey observes a decline in Facebook’s popularity in Sweden, Jonasson believes that the development could be an adjustment rather than signalling an irreversible trend.
+Although the Internetstiftelsen survey observed a decline in Facebook’s popularity in Sweden, Jonasson said the development could be an adjustment rather than signalling an irreversible trend.

 “While there is a decline in Facebook’s popularity in Sweden, it is a marginal slide in interest, and it’s a trend that is happening for the first time.
 Interest in Facebook may have peaked in Sweden, yet no alternatives really exist to replace it right now.

 “It is possible that smaller social media networks will appear that are more niche, or maybe the web might return to how it was in the 1990s.
 To this extent, only time will tell what the future holds,” said Jonasson.

 The Internetstiftelsen survey also provides credence to the widely held perception that the introduction of data protection legislation, including the GDPR, hasn’t made consumers any more cautious about providing personal data to social media platforms and their services’ offerings.